pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 # Introduction

-In the Domain Name System {{!STD13}}, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
+In the Domain Name System, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
 The DNS records that do this, called NS records, contain hostnames of nameservers, which resolve to addresses.
 No other information is available to the resolver.
 It is limited to connect to the authoritative servers over UDP and TCP port 53.
 This limitation is a barrier for efficient introduction of new DNS technology.

 The proposed DELEG and DELEGI record types remedy this problem by providing extensible parameters to indicate capabilities and additional information, such as addresses that a resolver may use for the delegated authority.
 The DELEG record is authoritative and thus signed in the parent side of the delegation making it possible to validate all delegation parameters with DNSSEC.